Rhilip/RidPT/README.md

  - PHP 7.2.6 (With other extension which your can see in `composer.json`)
  - Swoole 4.2.9
  - Redis 4.0.9 Stable
+ - Bower 1.8.4 (A package manager for the web)

 2. After you prepare those base environment well,
  - run below command to clone this repo or you can download from our release.